The Lord of the Rings Online: Soundtrack

-Neither Siege of Mirkwood nor Rise of Isengard expansions received a dedicated soundtrack release, with no music added to the game between 2009 and 2012 made officially available until the Riders of Rohan expansion, for which Chance Thomas returned to work on LOTRO after years of absence, releasing a soundtrack available both on CD and as digital download.
+Neither Siege of Mirkwood nor Rise of Isengard expansions received a dedicated soundtrack release, with no music added to the game between 2009 and 2012 made officially available until the Riders of Rohan expansion, for which Chance Thomas returned to work on LOTRO after years of absence, releasing a soundtrack available both on CD and as a digital download.
 Music for the next year's Helm's Deep expansion was entirely composed by Stephen DiGregorio and was released as an album on SoundCloud while music added between 2013 and 2017 was likewise not covered by any official releases.
-In 2017 Chance Thomas returned once more to contribute music to the game, releasing a soundtrack album for Mordor expansion in addition to a commemorative 10th Anniversary Soundtrack which covered a collection of his work for the game from all previous soundtracks.
+In 2017 Chance Thomas returned once more to contribute music to the game, releasing a soundtrack album for the Mordor expansion in addition to a commemorative 10th Anniversary Soundtrack, which covered a collection of his work for the game from all previous soundtracks.
 After Mordor all music so far has been composed by Bill Champagne, with full soundtracks for free updates and expansions alike released on the game's YouTube channel.
-The soundtrack for Lord of the Rings Online has received much praise for its quality and variety.
+The soundtrack for The Lord of the Rings Online has received much praise for its quality and variety.

-In keeping with Tolkien's heavy use of song and music in his books, Lord of the Rings Online has a player music sub-system akin to MIDI that has been the subject of a Harvard anthropological study.
+In keeping with Tolkien's heavy use of song and music in his books, The Lord of the Rings Online has a player music sub-system akin to MIDI that has been the subject of a Harvard anthropological study.
 Characters on reaching level 5 can learn to play musical instruments, including Bagpipes, Clarinet, Cowbell, Drum, Harp, Horn, Lute, Pibgorn, and Theorbo.
 Using keyboard macros, instruments can be played in real time on three octaves and abc notation, with the music broadcast to nearby player characters.
 Players can also play pre-programmed pieces from user-created .ABC script files using the game's music notation, similar to MIDI files.
 Players often hold impromptu public performances, in solo or as bands at places such as The Prancing Pony Inn in Bree.
 Communities also regularly organize music events and mini-concerts such as "Weatherstock": Woodstock above the Weathertop.
+The sub-system has been described as "one of the most elaborate player-music systems in any MMORPG to date."

 Reception

-The Lord of the Rings Online received wide acclaim.
+The Lord of the Rings Online received "generally favorable" reviews, according to review aggregator Metacritic.